 For example, a biology course satisfying this requirement might involve a philosophical exploration of the nature of human beings, the cases for and against methodological naturalism, and the question how evolutionary processes could have produced beings that display genuine altruism.
 A physics course satisfying this requirement might involve a philosophical exploration of whether theism or naturalism fits better with various cosmological theories, the differing ways the study of nature has been practiced over time, and the theological perspective that might lead a Christian to value the study of physics.
-An economics course satisfying this requirement might involve a philosophical exploration of the extent to which humans can be considered free, rational agents, the ways in which different methodological assumptions shape economic theory, and the question how a culture's economic policies relate to its political or moral beliefs.
+An economics course satisfying this requirement might involve a philosophical exploration of the might lead a free, rational agents, the ways in which different methodological assumptions shape economic theory, and the question how a culture's economic policies relate to its political or moral beliefs.